Mbed-TLS/mbedtls-docs/CONTRIBUTING.md

 As with any open source project, contributions will be reviewed by the project team and community and may need some modifications to be accepted.

 The documentation in this repository only undergoes a light review.
-Incomplete documentation is better than none, and we encourage gradual improvements.
+Please contribute any documentation that you think could be useful, even if it's incomplete.
+We encourage quick, iterative improvements.

 Making a Contribution
 ---------------------